Ferdinand von Prondzynski: Achievements and issues

 The university attained strong standings during von Prondzynski's tenure.
 According to the 2013 Times Good University Guide RGU was the best modern university in the UK and according to the Guardian University Guide 2013, it was ranked 35th overall in the UK.
 Analysis published by the Higher Education Statistics Agency (HESA) has indicated that graduates from full-time undergraduate degrees in each of 2011-2016 had among the top 20 employment rates of any university in the UK, with the ratio being 96.5% in 2016, and 97.6% in 2017, and it was rated by the Guardian as the best Scottish university for graduate prospects.
-However RGU also suffered a decline in some UK university rankings, falling from #36 in 2010 to #78 in the 2019 edition of The Guardian University Guide, as well as seeing a similar decline in performance in The Complete University Guide.
+However RGU also suffered a decline in some UK university rankings, falling from #36 in 2010 to No. 78 in the 2019 edition of The Guardian University Guide, as well as seeing a similar decline in performance in The Complete University Guide.

 Review of governance of Scottish universities

 In 2011 the Scottish Ministers commissioned von Prondzynski to chair a review of higher education governance.
 The review was welcomed by student and staff representatives across the university sector.
-Initially the University and College Union (UCU) raised concerns about the appointment of von Prondzynski to chair the review, because of a then ongoing dispute about recognition of the union at his university, RGU, which predated von Prondzynski's appointment as Principal.
+Initially the university and College Union (UCU) raised concerns about the appointment of von Prondzynski to chair the review, because of a then ongoing dispute about recognition of the union at his university, RGU, which predated von Prondzynski's appointment as Principal.
 This dispute was subsequently resolved, and in the event the UCU strongly endorsed the published report.

 Von Prondzynski's committee reported in January 2012, and the report was published by the Scottish government in February 2012.
 The report was generally well received, but some of its recommendations - and in particular the recommendations that the chairs of governing bodies should be elected, and that bonuses should largely be eliminated - were seen by some as radical.
 Overall the report suggested that Scotland's universities were part of the wider idea of the 'democratic intellect' and should behave in a transparent and accountable manner.
 The report also recommended that universities should enjoy institutional autonomy, and that they should maintain and defend academic freedom.

 The Scottish government welcomed the recommendations of the review, and the Cabinet Secretary for Education and Lifelong Learning announced to the Scottish Parliament that the government would implement its findings.
 In November 2014 the Scottish Government published a consultation document in which it declared its intention to introduce a statute implementing key aspects of the von Prondzynski governance review.